manufarez/cadenapp-public/README.md

 - Keeping the end user experience fiat-focused avoids the need to explain blockchain concepts, wallets, or cryptocurrencies, and broadens the potential user base.
 - Using crypto stablecoins to distribute funds internally avoids traditional banking fees and regulatory issues that are suboptimal for frequent micro-transactions in the context of a P2P saving platform.
 - Using crypto in the backend outmatches the cost of traditional transactions, but converting to fiat has a cost (both on deposit and withdrawal).
 We need to find a balance between the two.
-- One of the deciding factors for the success this crypto pivot will be finding a platform that can accept COP to buy crypto and wire crypto sales to Colombian bank accounts.
+- There are many bottlenecks to this approach, but one of the deciding factors for its success will be finding a platform that can accept COP to buy crypto and wire crypto sales to Colombian bank accounts.
 Subsequentially chosing between [COPM](https://minteo.com/) and USDC is also key.

 ## Workflow for abstracting crypto in a web-based P2P savings platform